Tanishq-kala/Tanishq-kala/README.md

-# This is the place where i open-source stuff.
+# This is the place where I open-source stuff.

 ### <img src="Untitled Design (4).png" alt="profile">